+1. Remove the yeast packet from under the lid of the can of Brewing Extract,(not needed for this recipe), then place the unopened can and BrewMax LME's in hot tap water.

+2. Open both packets of grains and pour them into 1 muslin sack and tie it closed.

-- 1. Remove the yeast packet from under the lid of the can of Brewing Extract, then place the unopened can and BrewMax LME's in hot tap water. - 2.
-Place the packet of peated malt into the muslin bag tying it closed, then trim away excess material. - 3.
-Using the measuring cup, pour 8 cups of water into your clean 4-quart or larger pot.
-Bring this water to a temperature of 155, add in the grain bag and steep for 30 minutes at 155 degrees. - 4.
-Once 30 has passed remove the pot from heat, rinse the grain bag with 1-cup of hot water then discard. - 5.
-Open the can of Brewing Extract and the LME's and pour the contents into the hot mixture in your pot.
+3. Using the measuring cup, pour 8 cups of water into your clean 4-quart or larger pot.
+Bring this mixture to a temperature of 155-165 degrees.
+Then add in the grain sack to the hot water to steep for 30 minutes between 155-165 degrees.
+Then remove from heat.

+4. Carefully lift the grain sack out of the pot and place into a strainer/colander.
+Rinse the sack over the pot with 1 cup of hot water.
+Let drain.
+Do NOT squeeze the grain sack.
+Discard grain sack once drained.

+5. Place the packet of Hallertau pellet hops into a hop sack tying it closed, then trim away excess material.

+6. Bring grain water to a low rolling boil, add in hop sack, and let boil for 10 minutes, then remove the pot from the heat.

+ANNO-

+7. After 5 minutes has passed (step-6) add in the brown sugar, both packets of LME, and 1 tablespoon of cinnamon.
+Still until dissolved.
+After 10 minutes has passed (step-6) remove the pot from heat.

+8. Open the can of Brewing Extract and pour the contents into the hot mixture in your pot.
 Stir until thoroughly mixed.
-This mixture of unfermented beer is called wort. - 6.
-Fill your fermenter with cold tap water to the mark 1 on the back.
-If using any other fermenter this would be approximately 1 gallon of water. - 7.
-Pour the wort into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
-(If you have a different fermenter top it off with cold water to the 8.5-liter mark). - 8.
-Stir your wort mixture vigorously with your sanitized spoon or whisk. - 9.
-Sprinkle the S-04 yeast packet into the keg, and screw on the lid.
+This mixture of unfermented beer is called wort.

+9. Fill your fermenter with cold tap water to the mark 1 on the back.
+If using any other fermenter this would be approximately 1 gallon of water.

+10. Pour the wort into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
+(If you have a different fermenter top it off with cold water to the 8.5-liter mark).

+11. Stir your wort mixture vigorously with your sanitized spoon or whisk.

+12. Sprinkle the US-04 yeast packet into the keg, and screw on the lid.
 Do not stir.

-Put your fermenter in a location with a consistent temperature between 68° and 78° F (20°-25° C), and out of direct sunlight.
+Put your fermenter in a location with a consistent temperature between 68° and 78° F ($20^{\circ}-25^{\circ}$ C), and out of direct sunlight.
 Ferment for 14 days.